asr1/digital-garden/src/site/notes/Licensing VS DRM.md

 ---

-I don't like DRM (Digital Rights Management).
-Why should I have more restrictions on a piece of software or media that I purchased than someone does who stole that same media?
+I don't like DRM (Digital Rights Management). ==Why should I have more restrictions on a piece of software or media that I purchased than someone does who stole that same media?==

 ![XKCD DRM.png](/img/user/img/XKCD%20DRM.png)